lironschur/tflcodingtest/RoadStatusChecker/README.md

 ## Assumptions
 * All roads are alpha-numeric, e.g. A2
-* the Unified API supports multiple values, e.g. A2,A3
+* the Unified API supports an array of comma-separated values, e.g. 'A2,A3'.
 * All status codes besides 200 and 404 are errors.

+## Overriding settings

-## Running the tool with various App IDs and API keys
+### Running the tool with different API key
-TODO

-•	It should be possible to configure your application to use a different App ID and API key.
-You should ensure that yours are removed from the source code before you submit it and instructions are included in the readme file as how to change these.
+You can configure the API key (Ocp-Apim-Subscription-Key) used for the Unified API.
+Modify the Ocp-Apim-Subscription-Key in the App.config file (found in the same folder as the executable).
+If the value is left empty, it will not be added to the request header.

+## Pointing to another unified API environment
+You can modify the base url ('https://api.tfl.gov.uk') used for the API call.
+Modify the BaseUrl value in the App.config file.